Buying a property in need of renovation and doing it up is increasingly popular – whether it’s for investment or to create your dream home.

 - Watertight – roof in good repair

-- Basic kitchen and functional indoor bathroom (outdoor toilets don't count!)
+- Has basic kitchen and functional indoor bathroom (outdoor toilets don’t count!)

 The ‘habitable’ requirement leaves many buyers in a catch-22 situation – they can’t renovate without a mortgage, and they can’t get a mortgage before the renovation is complete.

-some lenders do offer mortgages designed specifically for people
+Fortunately, some lenders do offer mortgages designed specifically for people who are renovating.

 These renovation mortgages are similar to self-build mortgages and work by releasing your mortgage funds in stages.
 Typical payment stages are: